 - The age at onset of deafness and duration of deafness before implantation are important.

 - Over 90% of implants survive beyond 11 years.
+The most common cause of failure was damage to the unit by traumatic impact in children.

 - Benefit increases with time and the mode of action appears to be multifactorial.
+Implants also improve tinnitus which often co-exists with hearing loss.

 - There is evidence that bilateral implants produce a better result than unilateral implants, especially when listening in adverse conditions.